chalk-diagrams/chalk/docs/api/internals.md

 In contrast, using an object-oriented style would bundle the entire functionality as methods inside the class and would only allow to separate the variants (e.g., `Empty`, `Primitive`, `Compose`) across files (see the ["expression problem"](https://en.wikipedia.org/wiki/Expression_problem) for the trade-offs between the functional and object-oriented style).

-However, allowing to write code in object-oriented style (with dot notation) provides and arguably more convenient and idiomatic style in Python.
+However, allowing to write code in an object-oriented style (using dot notation) provides an arguably more convenient and idiomatic style in Python.
-So we attach all the functions as methods in the `chalk/core.py` file; for example:
+For this reason, we attach all the functions as methods in the `chalk/core.py` file; for example:
 ```python
 class BaseDiagram:
     beside = chalk.combinators.beside
 ```
-This implementation allows writing:
+This implementation allows writing
 ```python
 circle(1).beside(circle(1), unit_x)
 ```